There are a lot of vending machines selling all sorts of things in Japan.

 You are tired from a long day shopping and fancy a snack.

-Now, I do not know about you, but dried insects are not often at the top of my most desired munchies list.
+I don’t know about you, but dried insects are not often at the top of my list of most desired munchies.

 Feel like a bag of dried ants or grasshoppers?